 Curious about how to buy a good student microscope?
 Master how to make education epic for the young scientist below.

 The most affordable student compound microscope for beginners:

 (Regular price $218.
 On sale for $129 right now)

 This simple monocular compound student microscope doesn’t feel like a simple monocular microscope.
-It’s sturdy and durable and excellent as a workhorse for students in elementary school who will eventually explore cells with beginner skills and magnification up to 400X.
+It’s sturdy and durable and excellent as a workhorse for students in elementary school and early education who will eventually explore cells with beginner skills and magnification up to 400X.

 The best price on a binocular microscope with a mechanical slide holder:

 The OM118-B4L LED 40X-1000X Compound Student Microscope

 (Regular price $489.
 On sale for $239 right now)